kattypatty/saucedemo/lesson_1/test-case.md

 3. Adding a product to the cart from the product card
 4. Removing an item from the cart via the item page

+# Item page

+1. Successful transition to the item page after clicking on the product image
+2. Successful transition to the item page after clicking on the product name